 Appendix C - Handicap Allowances

-Handicap allowances are designed to provide equity for players of all levels of ability in each format of play, over both 9 holes and 18 holes.
-Handicap allowances are applied to the Course Handicap as the final step in calculating a player’s Playing Handicap (see Rules 6.1 and 6.2).
+Handicap allowances are designed to provide equity in different formats of play, over both 9 holes and 18 holes.
+Handicap allowances are applied to the unrounded Course Handicap as the final step in calculating a player’s Playing Handicap (see Rules 6.1 and 6.2).
 The National Association is responsible for establishing handicap allowances or it can delegate this responsibility to a Regional Golf Association or golf club.
-The following table sets out the recommended handicap allowances based on medium-sized field net events.
-The allowances may be adjusted based on field size and the desired equity (see Interpretation C/1):
+The following table sets out the recommended handicap allowances which, for medium-sized field, individual stroke-play net events, are designed to give all players a similar chance of finishing in the top 10% when playing well.
+For match play and team formats, the recommended handicap allowances are designed to give each player or team the same chance of winning.

 For organized competitions, the Committee should specify the handicap allowance within the Terms of the Competition.